khalti/docs.khalti.com/content/khalti-epayment.md

 ```

 !!! note
+    + Only the status with **Completed** must be treated as success.

-    Links expire in 60 minutes in production.
+    + Links expire in 60 minutes in production.

 ### Lookup Payload Details